ucsb-cs56/ucsb-cs56.github.io/_tutorials/rational_ex11.md

    }
 ```

-We'll add a file PlainArrayDemo.java to ex11 that demonstrates this:
+The file [PlainArrayDemo.java](https://github.com/UCSB-CS56-pconrad/cs56-rational-ex11/blob/master/src/edu/ucsb/cs56/pconrad/rational/PlainArrayDemo.java) in ex11 demonstrates this.

+We can also do the same with an ArrayList.

 And perhaps also read from a file, using code such as one of these examples: